vladarau/mbd-bidw/README.md

     - MySQL: http://dev.mysql.com/downloads/mysql/
     - MySQL Workbench: http://dev.mysql.com/downloads/workbench/
   - Install all the programs and follow the instructions:
-    - In Windows, during the installation process you will configure the password for root user (choose pentaho)
+    - [Windows] During the installation process you will configure the password for root user (choose pentaho)
-    - In Mac, a temporal password will be generated.
+    - [Mac] A temporal password will be generated.
 You must start the database from the preferences menu, open MySQL Workbench and the first time you will connect the database you wil have the chance to change the temporal password.

 **Install PDI**